NituRana/Notes-Vault/Python Object-Oriented Programming/Object-Oriented programming.md

-Object-Oriented Programming (OOP) is a programming paradigm based on the concept of "objects", which can contain data and code: data in the form of fields (often known as attributes or properties), and code in the form of procedures (often known as methods).
+Object-Oriented Programming (OOPs) is a programming paradigm based on the concept of "objects", which can contain data and code: data in the form of fields (often known as attributes or properties), and code in the form of procedures (often known as methods).

 Here are the key concepts of OOP: